 IMPROVING PERFORMANCE EVALUATIONS

 I don't like the idea of traditional performance evaluations.
-Most managers don't like to give performance evaluations - and most employees don't like to get them - because they seldom identify the real issues.
-For example, poor performance can be caused by a number of factors beyond the employee's control.
+Most managers don't like to give performance evaluations — and most employees don't like to get them — because they seldom identify the real issues.
+For a practical checklist to prepare for reviews, see Preparing for Your Annual Performance Review.

 • They have a poor boss.
 Remember, half of all managers are above average, while the other half are below average.
 What's the value of a performance evaluation from a below average manager?